-But while scarcity is hardly new, there’s no denying it’s grown more painful than ever in recent years.
-From skyrocketing health care costs to constant regulatory shakeups, some health plans have a challenging time maintaining a technology ecosystem that meets requirements, supports customers and partners and enables innovations that move the needle on key business metrics.
+Health plans are no strangers to doing “more with less.”
+Many have been dealing with IT resource scarcity for decades.
+From skyrocketing health care costs to constant regulatory shakeups, some health plans may have a difficult time maintaining a technology ecosystem that meets requirements, supports customers and partners and enables innovations that move the needle on key business metrics.

 1. Technology reliance by partners and customers